Urobotos/Sandworm/README.md

 remain bent and the next Z homing can be performed normally. <br>

 <b> Buil-in macros: </b><br>
-The Sandworm printer solves this situation with a built-in automatic <b>Temp_Homing</b> macro, G28 XYZ with a preheated nozzle, <br>
+The Sandworm printer solves this situation with a built-in automatic G28 XYZ <b>Temp_Homing</b> macro, <br>
-which preheats the nozzle (a little) and then performs Z homing.
+which preheats the nozzle (a little) and then performs XYZ homing.
 The macro is implemented in: <br>

 - Start Gcodes <br>
 - Noozle Clean (via brush, only when axis is not homed) <br>